Sum index, difference index and exclusive sum number of graphs: Open questions

 \section{Open questions}

 These results raise several natural questions.
-Notice that the counterexamples we obtain to Conjecture \ref{conj:sum-dif} are all non-bipartite.
+Notice that all the counterexamples we obtain to Conjecture \ref{conj:sum-dif} are non-bipartite.
 For Section \ref{high-sum} this is necessarily the case, since $\df\geq\ceil{\sm/2}$ for bipartite graphs \cite{HHKRW}.
 In the original version of this paper we asked whether a bipartite counterexample to Conjecture \ref{conj:sum-dif} in the other direction exists.
 In \cite{HHKRW2} (the updated version of \cite{HHKRW}), a counterexample is given which not only is bipartite but in fact is a tree.
-However, this example only has a discrepancy of $1$. \begin{quest}Do there exist bipartite graphs with $\df-\ceil{\sm/2}$ arbitrarily large?\end{quest} We would also be interested to know by how far $\df$ can exceed $\ceil{\sm/2}$ in general.
+However, this example only has a discrepancy of $1$. \begin{question}If $G$ is bipartite, can $\df-\ceil{\sm/2}$ be arbitrarily large?\end{question} We would also be interested to know by how far $\df$ can exceed $\ceil{\sm/2}$ in general.
 In Section \ref{low-sum} we showed that the absolute discrepancy can be arbitrarily large, but the relative discrepancy of our examples is small.
-Is it possible to improve our results to give a constant relative discrepancy? \begin{quest} Is there a constant $\beta>1$ for which there are graphs with arbitrarily large sum index satisfying $\df\geq(1+\beta)\ceil{\sm/2}$?\end{quest} We conjecture that, even if the answer to Question \ref{q2} were positive, the results of Section \ref{low-sum} could not be improved any further than that.
-Recall that Harrington et al.\ proved that no bipartite graph has larger difference index than sum index \cite{HHKRW}; we expect this relationship to hold more generally. \begin{conj}Every graph $G$ satisfies $\df\leq\sm$.\end{conj} Finally, we turn to the results of Section \ref{sec:exclusive}.
-By non-constructive arguments mentioned in Section \ref{intro} we know there are graphs with $\sm=o(\epsilon(G))$.
-However, we cannot currently rule out the possibility that much more is true in the sense of Theorem \ref{thm:large-sum}. \begin{quest}Do there exist graphs with arbitrarily large exclusive sum number and bounded sum index?\end{quest}
+Is it possible to improve our results to give a constant relative discrepancy? \begin{question} Is there a constant $\alpha>1$ for which there are graphs with arbitrarily large sum index satisfying $\df\geq(1+\alpha)\ceil{\sm/2}$?\end{question} We conjecture that, even if the answer to Question \ref{q2} were positive, the results of Section \ref{low-sum} could not be improved any further than that.
+Recall that Harrington et al.\ proved that no bipartite graph has larger difference index than sum index \cite{HHKRW2}; we expect this relationship to hold more generally. \begin{conjecture}Every graph $G$ satisfies $\df\leq\sm$.\end{conjecture} Finally, we turn to the results of Section \ref{sec:exclusive}.
+By non-constructive arguments mentioned in Section \ref{intro}, we know there are graphs with $\sm=o(\epsilon(G))$.
+However, we cannot currently rule out the possibility that much more is true in the sense of Theorem \ref{thm:large-sum}. \begin{question}Do there exist graphs with arbitrarily large exclusive sum number and bounded sum index?\end{question}